code42/py42/CONTRIBUTING.md

 tox -e docs
 ```

-Note that the `myst-parser` dependency that contributes to building the docs requires python 3.7+.
+Note that the `myst-parser` and `sphinx` dependency that contributes to building the docs requires python 3.11.

 #### Running the docs locally